JasonCC/jasoncc.github.io/kernel/examining-load-average.md

 typical to check top first when there is any sign of trouble.
 In that case, top becomes the de facto critical measurement of the machine's health.
-If top looks good, there must not be any system problems. `top` is rich with information -- memory usage, kernel states, process priorities, process owner and so forth all can be obtained from top.
+If top looks good, there must not be any system problems. `top` is rich with information --memory usage, kernel states, process priorities, process owner and so forth all can be obtained from top.
 But, what is the purpose of those three curious load averages, and what exactly are they trying to tell me?
 To answer those questions, an intuitive as well as a detailed understanding of how the values